Thibs/cloudflare_update_proxied_status_dns/README.md

 The Proxy Status can be changed to "Proxied" (=using Cloudflare services) or "DNS only" (bypass Cloudflare services)

-The main usage is to temporary disabled Cloudflare services to renew local Let's Encrypt certificates (even if Cloudflare could work with an expirate certificate)
+The main usage is to temporary disable Cloudflare services to renew local Let's Encrypt certificates (even if Cloudflare could work with an expirated certificate)

 ## prerequisite